volkovasystems/harden-mongo-server/docs/blueprint.md

 - Polkit rules allow approved users to operate the tool without sudo after bootstrap.

 Acceptance checklist
-- One-liner onboarding (HTTPS) without PEM/IP: user downloads a flat, date-stamped zip (admin-YYYYMMDD.ovpn, viewer-YYYYMMDD.ovpn, db-*-YYYYMMDD.pem, db-ca-YYYYMMDD.pem); if a public URL cannot be created, the tool instructs the user to contact a human administrator (no fallback attempted).
+- One-liner onboarding (HTTPS) without PEM/IP: user downloads a flat, date-stamped zip named hms-onboarding-YYYY-MM-DD.zip containing admin-YYYY-MM-DD.ovpn, viewer-YYYY-MM-DD.ovpn, db-*-YYYY-MM-DD.pem, and db-ca-YYYY-MM-DD.pem; if a public URL cannot be created, the tool instructs the user to contact a human administrator (no fallback attempted).
 - VPN hardened by default (tls-crypt, AES-256-GCM/SHA256, TLS ≥1.2), rate-limited port, and stealth DROP on public interfaces; ICMP allowed only on VPN.
 - TLS required; x509-only; private CA; monthly renewal without downtime.
 - MongoDB uses WiredTiger; FCV pinned; maxIncomingConnections capped; per-source connection limits on 27017; App role has minimal DML (no DDL/index) and is IP-pinned; Admin ops occur over VPN.
 - Admin cannot read or change app data; App has read/write only to business DBs (new DBs auto-secured);
   Backup can dump only; Root has full control (use sparingly).
 - VPN installed and enabled; MongoDB and SSH accessible only over VPN by default; on EC2, OS firewall enforces VPN-only.
 The tool does not use cloud credentials or modify Security Groups; it may print guidance you can apply manually.
-- First run generates 6 certificates: 4 for DB roles (Root/Admin/App/Backup) and 2 for VPN human access (admin/viewer).
+- First run generates 8 certificates: 1 MongoDB server cert, 1 VPN server cert, 4 DB client certs for roles (Root/Admin/App/Backup), and 2 VPN client certs for human access (admin/viewer).
 DB certs do not work for VPN, and VPN certs do not work for DB.
 - Auto-lock to VPN-only occurs after the first successful SSH over VPN; the watcher disables itself; rollback works if failure occurs.
 - Human access via VPN uses per-human certs; Viewer role is SFTP-only with curated, read-only paths and no secrets; Admin role has shell with sudo.
 - Local-only by default; public allowed only via single-IP flags; firewall matches the config.